Parker Young

-Life and career
+Early life and education

 Young is the eldest of three children born to Karl and Zarina Young.
 He has a brother Nelson and a sister Alexis.
 He attended Catalina Foothills High School where he was football captain, occupying the position of running back.
 His interest in theatre surfaced when he was in junior year.
 After graduating, Young moved to Los Angeles to pursue an acting career while he first planned to attend Pepperdine University.

+Career

 From 2011 to 2014, Young played the recurring role of dim-witted football jock Ryan Shay on the ABC sitcom Suburgatory.
 In 2013, he landed a lead role on Fox's military comedy series Enlisted and, in 2015, a recurring role on Arrow.

 In 2016, he was cast in the third Bravo original scripted series, Imposters, which premiered on February 7, 2017.

 In July 2018, he and his fiancée, Stephanie Webber, welcomed a daughter named Jaxon Orion Young.
 The couple married in September 2021.

 In late 2019, Young was cast in a lead role for the CBS sitcom United States of Al, which premiered on April 1, 2021.
 In 2024, he portrayed Ranger Sam Campbell — Rafael L. Silva's on-screen law enforcement partner — in Ryan Murphy's television series 9-1-1: Lone Star.

+He is currently starring in Eternally Yours, a CBS comedy series, which was picked up for a 2026-2027 series order in April 2026.